hectorstudio/react-client-interface-with-tango/Widgets.md

 ## Invalidation

-An attribute input can be *invalidated*, which forces a refresh of its value and metadata outside of the subscription.
-This is used when there is a relationship between attributes and commands or other attributes, which should needs to be immediately reflected in the UI to produce a consistent user experience.
+An attribute input can be *invalidated*, which forces a refresh of its value and metadata outside of the event stream.
+This is used when there is a relationship between attributes and commands or other attributes, which should be immediately reflected in the UI to produce a consistent user experience.
 Invalidation is achieved by adding an `invalidates` field to the definition of the input that causes the invalidation – see [Attribute Input Definition](#attribute-input-definition) and [Comand Input Definition](#command-input-definition).

 ### Example